asifkd012020/open-itg-aws_runbooks/dms/Runbook.md

 ### 3. CloudWatch logging enabled and sent to Splunk
 `This Section will be updated soon.`

-### 4. AWS DMS replication instance should have ‘Minor version automatic upgrade’ enabled
+### 4. AWS DMS replication instance should have Minor version automatic upgradegit  enabled

 ***Why?** This control checks whether ‘Minor version automatic upgrade’ is enabled for the AWS DMS replication instance.